 This blog tries to regularly feature the best erotic art and I’ve been endeavouring to specifically promote more female artists.
 So it was doubly amazing to discover these gorgeous images produced by a woman and someone from the vanilla world who refreshingly has presented sex workers in such an honest and unprejudiced way.

-One that, for once, does not perpetuate the false narrative that always swirls around the sex industry, seeking to titillate while self-righteously damming it with its misogynistic and sexist notion that all sex workers are victims in need of saving; not capable of the self-determination or personal freedom allowed to every other worker who sells their labour.
+One that, for once, does not perpetuate the false narrative that always swirls around the sex industry, seeking to titillate while self-righteously damning it with its misogynistic and sexist notion that all sex workers are victims in need of saving; not capable of the self-determination or personal freedom allowed to every other worker who sells their labour.

 Few workers are as judged, stigmatised and heaped with the pre-conceived notions of others as sex workers.
 And in order to explore and understand what might lead a woman to become a sex worker through choice, fine art photographer Julia Fullerton-Batten has produced a new book featuring women who choose to use their bodies as their livelihoods.
-Each sex worker is beautifully photographed in stylised performances of them in ‘the act’ with which their earn their living.
+Each sex worker is beautifully photographed in stylised performances of them in ‘the act’ with which they earn their living.

 Julia explained, “I was curious as to what motivated women, some well-educated with university degrees, to forsake such normality and voluntarily enter the sex industry, thereby risking social stigma and the disapproval of their families.”